vanydiah/v-wallet/README.md

 ## How to Run

 Make sure you already install MetaMask as your browser extension.
-Download here https://metamask.io/download/
+Download here https://metamask.io/download/ <br/>

+To test transaction, i'm using testing network Sepolia to get some ETH from faucet https://www.infura.io/faucet <br/>

 In the project directory, you can run: